-By: Daniel Greene, curator of the new Americans and the Holocaust exhibition at the United States Holocaust Memorial Museum
+By: Daniel Greene, curator of the Americans and the Holocaust exhibition at the United States Holocaust Memorial Museum.

 In 1938, the influential American journalist Dorothy Thompson wrote what she called a “small book” with “no claim to eloquence or literary style.”
 That book, Refugees: Anarchy or Organization?, described the urgency of the moment for Jewish refugees seeking to escape Nazism.
 It also called on the United States to provide haven to those in danger as well as lead the nations of the world toward a comprehensive plan to aid refugees.
 For Thompson, these humanitarian responsibilities were essential to democracy.
 Although she told her readers that the book had been thrown together in “great haste,” Thompson’s insights were many.
 She put her finger on one of the most critical tensions in American life when she wrote, “The tragedy of the democracies is that their words are lofty, their gestures noble, but their deeds lag far behind.”